Supraventricular Bradycardia and AV Blocks

 • DOPAMINE 5 - 20 mcg / kg / minute titrated to systolic BP > 90 mm Hg.

-• If patient exhibits acute distress, as evidenced by AMS and / or presents with a 2nd Degree, Type II or 3rd degree Heart Block, bypass ATROPINE SULFATE and proceed directly to pacing.
+• If patient exhibits acute distress, as evidenced by AMS and / or presents with a 2nd Degree, Type II or 3rd degree Heart Block, consider pacing before giving ATROPINE SULFATE.
+If the patient already has an IV/IO and ATROPINE SULFATE is ready administer the ATROPINE.

 • If drug induced, treat as per specific drug overdose.